 |

-harbour many species, including regent and
+many species, including regent and satin

-satin bowerbirds, green catbird, paradise
+bowerbirds, green catbird, paradise

 riflebird, Albert's lyrebird, noisy